 Each year, between March and April, the people of Bali celebrate their traditional new year, known as Nyepi.
 The day itself falls on the first new moon some time in March.
 Preparations begin a month or so before the festival, with the construction of large bamboo and papier-mâché demonic effigies called ogoh-ogohs by each village.
 These representations of evil spirits are paraded through the village, accompanied by a cacophony of gongs and cymbals, on the eve of Nyepi, called Tawur Agung Kesanga.
 On reaching the main square or intersection, the ogoh-ogohs are set on fire.
 The noise, music and flames are supposed to chase away the demons for another year.

 Nyepi itself is a day of total silence.
 No work is done, no fires may be lit, and no one should be seen outside.
 Most of these rules even apply to tourists, so you need to be aware of this when planning your trip.
 On the day of Nyepi, the airport is closed (yes,closed), no taxis are allowed on the street and room blinds should be closed.
 Most hotels will allow you to freely use the hotel facilities, but you are asked not to leave the hotel grounds.
 Since a lot of the hotel workers are from Java, they are allowed to work on this day, while native Balinese get to practice their day of contemplation.

-The next Nyepi will fall on 7 March 2019.
+This year, Nyepi Day falls on 14 March 2021.
 This is an estimated date, based on lunar cycles.
 It may be off by a day or two – or a month.

 Kindly be informed of the below situations during Nyepi Day:

-- The silence begins at 0:00 am of 7 March 2019 and will go on until the next 24 hours
+- The silence begins sunrise around 6:00 am of 14 March 2021 and will go on until the next 24 hours

 - All shops are closed on Nyepi Day